isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Really, we sort sequences of elements, typically stored in containers.
 A call to `qsort` throws away much useful information (e.g., the element type), forces the user to repeat information already known (e.g., the element size), and forces the user to write extra code (e.g., a function to compare `double`s).
-This implies added work for the programmer, is error prone, and deprives the compiler of information needed for optimization.
+This implies added work for the programmer, is error-prone, and deprives the compiler of information needed for optimization.

     double data[100];
     // ... fill a ...